Angels in art: Victorian art

 In the late 19th century artists' model Jane Burden Morris came to embody an ideal of beauty for Pre-Raphaelite painters.
 With the use of her long dark hair and features made somewhat more androgynous, they created a prototype Victorian angel which would appear in paintings and stained glass windows.
 Roger Homan notes that Edward Burne-Jones and others used her image often and in different ways, creating a new type of angel.

+Modern art

+Angels continued to be depicted in the 20th century.
+One example is the large mosaic mural Angels of the Heavenly Host in St Paul's, Bow Common, created during 1963–68 by Charles Lutyens.